movestore/dynBrownianBridge/README.md

 `conts`: One or more contour percentages that you want calculated and plotted on the map.
 For multiple values please separate by comma.
 Needs to be between 0 and 1.

 `ext`: Additive value for enlarging the map area for the dynamic BBMM calculations into all four directiony evenly, as is necessary for edge effects.
 This value needs to be larger than data extent area.
 Unit metre.
 Defaults to 20000 m = 20 km.

+`colorBy`: The map displaying the UDs of all individuals can be colored by: `trackID`, `contour level` or  `trackID and contour level`.
+The defalt option is by trackID.

+`saveAsSHP`: the specified contours of the UDs can be saved as shapefiles.
+This option can also be unchecked.

 ### Null or error handling:
 **`raster_resol`**: The resolution of the model outcome should be sufficiently small for making out your areas of interest, but should also not be too small, as runtime of the App then increases strongly.